Little Lord Fauntleroy (1936 film)

-Little Lord Fauntleroy is a 1936 American drama film based on the 1886 novel of the same name by Frances Hodgson Burnett.
-The film stars Freddie Bartholomew, Dolores Costello, and C. Aubrey Smith.
+Little Lord Fauntleroy is a 1936 American drama film directed by John Cromwell, based on the 1886 novel of the same name by Frances Hodgson Burnett.
+It stars Freddie Bartholomew, Dolores Costello, C. Aubrey Smith, Mickey Rooney, Guy Kibbee, and Henry Stephenson.
 The first film produced by David O. Selznick's Selznick International Pictures, it was the studio's most profitable film until Gone with the Wind.
-The film is directed by John Cromwell.

 The film was critically well received and is now in the public domain.
 In 2012 it was released on Blu-ray Disc by Kino Lorber, following a restoration by the George Eastman House Motion Picture Department.

 Plot

-Young Cedric "Ceddie" Errol (Freddie Bartholomew) and his widowed mother, whom he calls "Dearest" (Dolores Costello), live frugally in 1880s Brooklyn after the death of his father.
-Cedric's prejudiced English grandfather, the Earl of Dorincourt (C. Aubrey Smith), had long ago disowned his son for marrying an American.
+Young Cedric "Ceddie" Errol and his widowed mother, whom he calls "Dearest", live frugally in 1880s Brooklyn after the death of his father.
+Cedric's prejudiced English grandfather, the Earl of Dorincourt, had long ago disowned his son for marrying an American.